CodeByBlazej/CodeByBlazej.github.io/_posts/2024-06-30-the-odin-project-experience.md

 There will be days when you are tired or have many negative thoughts running through your head telling you to stop, that it’s not worth it, that you might be too stupid, or that AI will be coding in the future anyway.

-If all these happen during your Pomodoro sessions, DON’T WORRY AND DON’T GIVE UP.
+If all these happen during your Pomodoro sessions, **DON’T WORRY AND DON’T GIVE UP**.

 I also had loads of these thoughts, and it’s normal.
 Some days are worse than others, but I noticed that even the days when I was looking at the screen trying to read boring documentation 5 times helped me to at least stay consistent and build a habit.